mechmotum/symbrim/docs/guides/component_implementation.rst

 Auxiliary Data Handler
 ----------------------

-The :class:`brim.core.auxiliary.AuxiliaryDataHandler` is a utility class that is used to compute noncontributing forces and optimize the computation of the velocity of points.
+The :class:`symbrim.core.auxiliary.AuxiliaryDataHandler` is a utility class that is used to compute noncontributing forces and optimize the computation of the velocity of points.
 An instance of the auxiliary data handler is automatically created at the end of the ``define_objects`` step.
 This instance is shared by the root model, i.e. the uppermost parent model, with all submodels, connections, and load groups.
 This makes the auxiliary data handler accessible from all components through the ``self.auxiliary_handler`` attribute.

-In the ``define_kinematics`` step modelers can register noncontributing forces that should be computed using the :meth:`brim.core.auxiliary.AuxiliaryDataHandler.add_noncontributing_force` method.
+In the ``define_kinematics`` step modelers can register noncontributing forces that should be computed using the :meth:`symbrim.core.auxiliary.AuxiliaryDataHandler.add_noncontributing_force` method.
 This method requires the point, the axis of the force, the auxiliary speed, and the force symbol as arguments.
 From this information the auxiliary data handler can do the rest.
 When defining the other kinematics it is best practise to define the velocity of a point based on the point w.r.t. which it has been positioned.
 This is because the auxiliary data handler propagates the auxiliary velocities of points to other points based on how points are defined w.r.t. to each other.

 At the end of the ``define_kinematics`` step the auxiliary data handler automatically computes the velocity of each point in the inertial frame, while adding the auxiliary